-Here’s How You Can Tell If You Damaged Your Eyes Watching The Solar Eclipse

-Here's How You Can Tell If You Damaged Your Eyes Watching The Solar Eclipse
+How To Tell If You Damaged Your Eyes During The Solar Eclipse

 The solar eclipse of 2017 happened on Aug.
 21, 2017, and the whole world stopped and looked up for a moment.
 It was a super epic celestial event for those who prepared.
 I personally used a cereal box and all I saw was a white blur.
 It was a bummer.
 So were you one of the lucky ones that ordered solar eclipse glasses on Amazon before they sold out?
 Or did you look directly into the sun like a dumb-dumb?
 Here's how you can tell if you damaged your eyes watching the solar eclipse.